kevva/p-one/readme.md

 ### pOne(input, testingFunction, [options])

-Returns a `Promise` that is fulfilled when all promises in `input` and ones returned from `testingFunction` are fulfilled, or rejects if any of the promises reject.
-The fulfilled value is a `boolean` that is `true` if some promises passed the test and `false` otherwise.
+Returns a `Promise` that is fulfilled when any promise in `input` and ones returned from `testingFunction` are fulfilled, or rejects if any of the promises reject.
+The fulfilled value is a `boolean` that is `true` if any promise passed the test and `false` otherwise.

 #### input